-A Mighty Girl's celebrates Ruth Bader Ginsburg on her 86th birthday!
+A Mighty Girl's celebrates Supreme Court Justice Ruth Bader Ginsburg!

 Supreme Court Justice, lawyer, women's rights advocate, and pop culture icon: Ruth Bader Ginsburg, who died today at the age of 87, meant so much to so many people!
 Whether you first encountered her name in discussions of women's rights court decisions or on websites proclaiming her Notorious RBG, there's no doubting her influence on today's world.
 In honor of this influential — and inspirational — lawyer, activist and Supreme Court Justice, we're sharing her powerful story, as well as our favorite books and films about this trailblazer for both children and adults.
 We've also highlighted a few fun resources, from t-shirts to music albums, showing how she's become such an important pop culture figure.
 So whether you've been a long-time fan, or you're just learning about her incredible story, we're confident you'll find something here to deepen your appreciation of the indomitable Ruth Bader Ginsburg!

 A life in the law